 Throughout history, we've witnessed the emergence of "end of the world" prophets, each with their own unique method of heralding doom.
-Personally, I remain skeptical of doomsday cults; the Earth, after all, will continue its celestial dance long after my time has passed.
+Personally, I remain sceptical of doomsday cults; the Earth, after all, will continue its celestial dance long after my time has passed.
 However, the manner in which we steward our environment is a pressing concern.
 The complexities involved defy any singular solution, although curbing human greed would undoubtedly be a step in the right direction—though I'll admit, I'm also a realist at heart!
 This theme is currently at the forefront of my Seven Deadly Sins series.

 Religion has long held a fascination for me, though I find myself envious of those who possess unwavering faith.
 My own journey into the depths of religious texts led me to a prolonged exploration of the Book of Revelation.
-What is it about this chapter that instills such fear?
-For me, it became a transformative experience—a profound journey spanning eighteen months that left me changed, imbued with a newfound sense of tranquility.
+What is it about this chapter that instils such fear?
+For me, it became a transformative experience—a profound journey spanning eighteen months that left me changed, imbued with a newfound sense of tranquillity.

 Art, for me, is a deeply personal expression—an intimate dialogue between artist and beholder.
-I recognize that not everyone will resonate with my work, and that's perfectly alright.
+I recognise that not everyone will resonate with my work, and that's perfectly alright.
 True appreciation stems from a connection with the artist's inner essence, rather than adherence to prevailing tastes.
 While some may find Banksy's work captivating or Picasso's later works profound, I remain unmoved, preferring to seek out voices that resonate with my own.

 In a world where conformity often dictates taste, it's the individuals who dare to think for themselves that truly captivate me.
 My own work may not appeal to everyone, but for those willing to delve beneath the surface, they'll find a trove of hidden messages and personal narratives woven into each piece.
 It's a dynamic journey—one that pulsates with energy and emotion, inviting viewers to immerse themselves in its transformative power.